 One of my great passions in life is hunting for antique and vintage pieces, particularly textiles and embroidery which I have been collecting since I was at Art College.
 No, we really didn’t buy the French house JUST so I could indulge myself and fill it with lots of beautiful old things and good art, that was only half the reason……!

-As my collection now overflows all three of our properties, we now restore and sell a carefully curated range of beautiful old stuff, sourced in France and the UK
+As my collection now overflows both our properties, we now restore and sell a carefully curated range of beautiful old stuff, restored and painted furniture and my hand made cushions, runners, throws and wall hangings made from vintage textiles sourced in France and the UK

 See our Etsy shop-top right